aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 ### Install Docker

-Containerizing your application, that is pachaging it and its dependencies into an executable container is a required step for adopting Cloud-Native.
+Containerizing your application, that is packaging it and its dependencies into an executable container is a required step for adopting Cloud-Native.
-This will allow your applicatoin to run anywhere without needing to install those dependencies on the host machine.
+This will allow your application to run anywhere without needing to install those dependencies on the host machine.

 The first step is to install Docker.
-Docker is distribued as a developer tool that is available for most platforms as Docker Desktop.
+Docker is distributed as a developer tool that is available for most platforms as Docker Desktop.
-You can check the [link](https://www.docker.com/products/docker-desktop) for platform spefic installations.
+You can check the [link](https://www.docker.com/products/docker-desktop) for platform-specific installations.

 I have it already installed on my machine so I won't go through the installation process here.